jaykhandla/Portfolio/README.md

 ## Usage Instructions

-Open the project folder and Navigate to `/src/components/`. <br/>
-You will find all the components used and you can edit your information accordingly.
+To personalize the website, navigate to the /src/components/ directory, where you'll find various components used in the portfolio.
+Update your information (projects, resume details, technical skills) directly in the respective components.

 ### Show your support

-Give a ⭐ if you like this website!
+If you find this project helpful or inspiring, please consider giving it a star ⭐ on GitHub.